How a Few Yellow Dots Burned the Intercept's NSA Leaker

 Yellow, then orange (once convicted) is the new black

-More Leaks than a Porcupine's Rain Coat (Score:1)
+More Leaks than a Porcupine's Rain Coat (Score:2)

 PDFs too?
 (Score:2)